influxdata/giraffe/giraffe/README.md

   - **position**: _"overlaid" | "stacked".
 Optional._ Indicates whether the line graph's lines have no bearing on other lines (overlaid), or the lines are cumulatives of every line below it, ie [stacked](https://help.infragistics.com/Help/Doc/Silverlight/2011.1/CLR4.0/html/xamWebChart_Stacked_Line_Chart.html).

   - **hoverDimension**: _"x" | "y" | "xy".
 Optional.
-Defaults to "x" when not included._ Indicates whether the legend (tooltip) should display all data points along the "x" axis or "y" axis during mouse hover.
-When "xy" is chosen, the legend will display for a single data point nearest the mouse rather than for all data points along an entire axis.
+Defaults to "x" when not included._ Indicates whether the legend (tooltip) should display all data points along an entire axis during mouse hover.

+    - "x" means the legend will display all data points along the y-axis that have the same x-axis value
+    - "y" means the legend will display all data points along the x-axis that have the same y-axis value
+    - "xy" means the legend will display for a single data point nearest the mouse

   - **maxTooltipRows**: _number.
-Optional._ The maxium number of data rows to display in the legend (tooltip).
-Subject to screen size limitations.
+Optional.
+Defaults to 24 when not included._ The maximum number of data rows to display in the legend (tooltip).
+Subject to screen size limitations and is not responsive or adaptive.
 Scrolling not implemented.

   - **interpolation**: _string.
-Optional._ The style of the path between two data points on the same line.
+Optional.
+Defaults to "linear" when not included._ The style of the path between two data points on the same line.
 For example, "linear" is a straight path between two data points.
+The options are [linear](https://github.com/d3/d3-shape#curveLinear), [natural](https://github.com/d3/d3-shape#curveNatural), [monotoneX](https://github.com/d3/d3-shape#curveMonotoneX), [monotoneY](https://github.com/d3/d3-shape#curveMonotoneY), [cubic](https://github.com/d3/d3-shape#curveBasis), [step](https://github.com/d3/d3-shape#curveStep), [stepBefore](https://github.com/d3/d3-shape#curveStepBefore), and [stepAfter](https://github.com/d3/d3-shape#curveStepAfter).

   - **lineWidth**: _number.
 Optional._ The [CanvasRenderingContext2D lineWidth](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineWidth) of each graph line.